darrylnurse/viewvie/README.md

 from the 'backend' directory to clear all uploads and output (it can get overwhelming).

-Of course, project is missing .env file with API key.
+Of course, project is missing .env file with Pinecone API key.